Skip to Content

 I prefer cannellini or navy beans for this recipe but you can also use butter beans or Great Northern beans.

-If you don't have red wine vinegar you can substitute with 2 tbsp balsamic and 3 tbsp white wine vinegar.
+If you don't have red wine vinegar you can substitute with 2 tablespoon balsamic and 3 tablespoon white wine vinegar.

 Nutrition Information